 Further your understanding of the computing technologies that shape our world today.
 With a Master of Applied Computer Science, you gain in-depth technical knowledge that can help you make a lifelong contribution to your career or switch to a career in network administration, security administration, software development, web development and data analysis.

-Countless companies nationwide in both the public and private sectors need candidates with technical skills.
-Our graduates have the knowledge and skills they need to push their careers forward and make a huge impact in society.
+In just four semesters, you can complete your degree and qualify for countless positions nationwide that need candidates with technical skills.
+Gain the knowledge and skills you need to push your careers forward and make a huge impact in society.

-In conjunction with a Master of Applied Computer Science (MACS) degree, a Master of Business Administration (MBA) degree may be completed by taking an additional 24 graduate credit hours with courses through the Graham School of Management, which can be completed in one additional year.
+A Master of Business Administration (MBA) degree may be completed by taking an additional 24 graduate credit hours from the Graham School of Management, which can be completed in one additional year.
 See Dual Master's Degrees for more details.

 With a bachelor's degree in any field, you are ready to apply for SXU's MACS program!
 If you do not have a background in computer programming, you will be asked to complete three bridge courses before starting classes in the program.
 If you have work experience in the field, talk to your advisor to see what courses can be waived.